-- 1. Resolving the grievances of the security holders of the Company including complaints related to transfer/transmission of shares, non-receipt of annual report, nonreceipt of declared dividends, issue of new/duplicate certificates, general meetings - 2.
+- 1. Resolving the grievances of the security holders of the Company including complaints related to transfer/transmission of shares, non-receipt of annual report, nonreceipt of declared dividends, issue of new/duplicate certificates, general meetings etc. - 2.
 Review of measures taken for effective exercise of voting rights by shareholders. - 3.
 Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar & Share Transfer Agent.

-- 4. Review of the various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/ annual reports/statutory notices by the shareholders of the Company. - 5.
-Approve issue of the Company's duplicate share / debenture certificates. - 6.
-Carry out any other function as is referred by the Board from time to time or enforced by any statutory notification / amendment or modification as may be applicable.
+- ensuring timely receipt of dividend warrants/ annual reports/statutory notices by the shareholders of the Company. - 5.
+Approve issue of the Company's duplicate share / debenture certificates. - amendment or modification as may be applicable.